OmarKhaled192/CarLeads/README.md

 - update app-routing-module to make /home is a default endpoint in my app, and render home-Component to be a default.

 - then generate interface Lead to use in the service that we will build it to Consume date from api in this shape of it's Fields Name & DataType in this formula.

+- then generate service file to consume api, build function for each endpoint from the 3 endpoint